Planning to drill a well? Know the rules for your area.

 All residents and businesses within city limits are required to hook up to the town’s municipal water supply.

-If the property you plan to build on is in an area or subdivision that has a community water system (or is in a water and sewer district), you will be required to connect to that system.
-It’s a good idea to check with your contractor and/or homeowners association for any specific rules or covenants pertaining to water wells in your area or subdivision.
+If the property you plan to build on is within a water and sewer district, you will be required to connect to that system.
+It’s a good idea to check with your homeowners association for any specific rules or covenants pertaining to water wells on your property.

-If your property is located within a Controlled Ground Water Area (CGWA), you will need to apply for a permit from the Department of Natural Resources and Conservation (DNRC) to drill a well.
-There are two CGWAs located within the Gallatin Local Water Quality District:
+If your property is located within a Controlled Ground Water Area (CGWA), you will need to apply for a permit from the Montana Department of Natural Resources and Conservation (DNRC) to drill a well.

 2273 Boot Hill Court

 Bozeman, MT 59715

 All ground water wells (new, replacement, or existing) should be put on file with DNRC Contact the local office for more information at (406) 586-3136.